negarbaharmand/personal-portfolio/README.md

 # Personal Portfolio Website
-A responsive portfolio website built with vanilla HTML, CSS, and JavaScript to showcase my work as a fullstack developer.
+A responsive portfolio website built with vanilla HTML, CSS, and JavaScript to showcase my work as a full-stack developer.

 ## 🚀 Features